Credit Plainly

 How secured cards may help credit

 Credit scores, including FICO scores, are calculated from the information in your credit report.
-Payment history and amounts owed (which includes how much of your available credit you are using) are the two largest factors in most scoring models.
+Payment history and amounts owed, including how much available credit you are using, are often important themes in many scoring models.

 When a secured card issuer reports your account to the credit bureaus each month, that account becomes part of your credit file.
 If you pay on time, the on-time payment gets recorded.
 If you keep the balance low relative to the credit limit, that helps your credit utilization ratio, which is one of the factors that can affect your score.

 The key phrase is "if the issuer reports."
 Not every card issuer reports to all three major bureaus.
 Some report to only one or two.
 A few secured card products do not report at all.
-If an account is not reported, it cannot help your credit scores, regardless of how well you use it.
+If an account is not reported, it generally cannot help a score that depends on credit bureau data, regardless of how well you use it.

 What can go wrong